presnick/ProgramsInformationPeople/_sources/Assignments/ps4.rst

    animals = {'cows': 2, 'chickens': 8, 'pigs': 4, 'mice': 72, 'cats': 9,'dogs': 1}

-   # Write code to look up the number of chickens
+   # Write code to look up the number of chickens that Old McDonald recorded
-   # Old McDonald recorded and assign it to the
+   # and assign it to the variable num_chickens.
-   # variable num_chickens.
    # (Do not hard-code values! num_chickens = 8 will not earn points.)

    # Write code to add the key-value pair "yak":3